How to travel safely on a bus

 For further advice visit the government website.

-The government have also produced an easy to understand passenger safety information poster.
+The government have also produced an easy to understand passenger safety information poster (external link to a PDF document).